zifeo/Food-habits/README.md

 - matching (many candidates, heterogeneous units)
 - computationally heavy (vectorization, visualization)

 Regarding the content languages, no data was available for the German and Italian part of Switzerland on LaFourchette.
-Therefore we focused our work on France and the French part of Switzerland.
+Hence we focused our work on France and the French part of Switzerland.

 ## Improvements

 - formal statistical evaluation: as limited in time, the project does not contain a lot of insights.
 This could be definetly enhanced to increase modelling and evaluation.
-- deep recurrent model for matching: one should evalute the effiency of neural net to match meal to recipes.
+- deep recurrent neural network for matching: one should evalute the effiency of neural net to match meal to recipes.
-- computational efficiency: currently the matching last 20 seconds per restaurant (centralized server), this could be improved by batching, parallelisation and local server.
+- computational efficiency: currently the matching lasts 20 seconds per restaurant (centralized server), this could be improved by batching, parallelisation and local server.
 - expand visualization: better interactive and more diverse kind of visuzalization.
 - more and enhanced data for Switzerland: data precision is still an issue.
 This could have been improved by using personal restaurant websites for example.

 ## License

-Project is available under [Apache 2.0](./LICENSE) license and data belong their owners under appropriate licensing.
+Project is available under [Apache 2.0](./LICENSE) license and data belong to their owners under appropriate licensing.